 Princeton Times-Republic, Nov.
 15, 1945 – “Walter Wieske announces the grand opening of Weiske’s Center Tavern (formerly Drill’s) will be held Saturday, November 17th.
 Mr. Weiske, who is a former Princetonian and has many friends here who will, no doubt, be on hand to give him a good sendoff on opening day.”

-My research does not extend any further than 1945 at this time, so if you can help fill in any of the missing occupants of 520 West Water Street, please let me know.
+If you can help fill in any of the missing occupants of 520 West Water Street, please let me know.

-My research has not extended far enough to verify or supplement that information, and the walking tour has not been updated in quite some time.
 Local historian Joe Wyse recently reminded me that the building, when vacant, was a popular site for bake sales and other fundraisers.
 “If there was something like a 4-H club bake sale, it was held ‘at the Drill building,'” he recalls.

 In recent years the building housed the Water Street Gallery (Steve and Jean Plout), which opened in 2002 and closed in 2019, and Shiloh gallery and gifts, which closed in December 2020.